All the Highlights from Our 3 Week Trip to Italy and Greece

 This was my favorite stop in Greece.
 I mean, if you can’t go to Santorini, Mykonos is the next best thing.

 There were a lot of white buildings and beautiful blue trim.
-I really loved how charming this town was.
+I loved how charming this town was.

 The most adorable doors and window shutters, stone pathways, and funky little stairs.